yipoh/AesBench/data_release/README.md

 ## Data Release

+### step1: Download Dataset
 - Option 1: through [BaiduYun](https://pan.baidu.com/s/1ghXunZJlIjhXGeSWeIl1sA?pwd=ippl).
 - Option 2: through [Google Drive](https://drive.usercontent.google.com/download?id=1KsypUKfaFNNNdG995lUeDwOAu_xK8pax&export=download)

+### step2: Submit A Request For Access
+Please send an application email to Yipo Huang(`huangyipo@stu.xidian.edu.cn‘) with the ALL of the following contents:

+- your name,

+- your affiliation,

+- your contact information,

+- your purpose statement.

 ## Evaluation
 Here is an example code for evaluting through API style, please fit the according lines for evaluating your own MLLMs.